Eloagbawe/alx-files_manager/README.md

 # 0x04.
 Files manager
-This directory contains the set the solutions for the task below and is also a project called File manager.
+This directory contains the solutions for the task below and is also a project called File manager.

 # Task
 ## 0. Redis utils